-The Royal National Orthopaedic Hospital Artificial Limb Centre Telephone: 020 8909 5505 chemists, who can order items for you if they do not have them in stock.
+The Royal National Orthopaedic Hospital Artificial Limb Centre Telephone: 020 8909 5505

 If you need a "surgical appliance", such as a truss, surgical footwear or support stockings, your doctor will be able to refer you to an appliance centre at your local hospital.
 There is a charge for some items, such as wigs and elastic stockings, but if you are claiming a means tested welfare benefit, such as income support, this charge may be waived.